marcdragon123/MockingDependenciesTutorial/README.md

   - Thread Id
   - Process Id

 3. Logging in wild should help us to answer What, When, Who questions.
-So, usually we need to enrich our logs with some information about the context of the application.
-For example, for each log we need to know the username, the ip address, the requested url and the session id.
-Use the current HttpContext to add contextual logging to your logs.
+So, usually we need to enrich our logs with some information about the context of the request/operation.
+For example, in web applications, we need to know the username, ip address, requested url and session id in order to diagnose the problem.
+In our sample application, we have a http context filled with fake information.
+You should implement the *IntializeContextualLogging* method by using the HttpContext class to provide log4j with contexual data.
+You can get help from [log4j documents](https://logging.apache.org/log4j/2.x/manual/thread-context.html).